RezaeiSaber/German-A2-Notes/README.md

 # German A2 Learning Notes 📚🇩🇪

-Comprehensive study notes for German language learners at the A2 (elementary) level, based on the textbook "Starten Wir A2" and the excellent YouTube teaching series by Hamed Salehi (Deutsch Meutsch).
+Comprehensive study notes for German language learners at the A2 (elementary) level, based on the textbook "Starten Wir A2" and the excellent YouTube teaching series by Deutsch Meutsch.

 ⚠️ **IMPORTANT**: These are personal study notes, NOT the official textbook.
 Please purchase the official "Starten Wir A2" textbook for complete learning materials.
 These notes serve only as supplementary materials for students already using the textbook and following the course.